All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 Yes.

-Will that be proven beyond any doubt?
+Will that be proven?

-That's that's the objective.
+That's the objective.

 I mean, the money.

-You think you're close though, don't you?
+You think you're close, though, don't you?

-How did the person know the foreign national know that the money would actually end up in the Biden family eventually?
+How did the person know, the foreign national know that the money would actually end up in the Biden family eventually?

 So there's a lot of communications that went on.